melt-umn/ableC-lvars/README.md

 + Consider making show function optional (like with free)
 + general templated make_lvar function? -- could get type from functions rather than top, but how to develop default top?
 + Don't need to pattern match on top?
 Or do I?
++ Make list of rules to follow for programmers (return copies in put vs must handle freeing in putD, must provide match statements if top is algebraic datatype)

 #### LVars Functionality: